Brett Kirk: AFL career

 2006 saw Kirk play all 25 games and recording 142 tackles.
 He recorded 10 tackles in their Round 9 win over the Hawthorn Hawks and 11 tackles in their loss over the West Coast Eagles in their Round 15 grand final rematch.
-He performed strongly all season, and the Swans again matched up against the Eagles in the 2006 AFL grand final, in which Kirk recorded 27 disposals and laid 9 tackles.
+He performed strongly all season, and the Swans again matched up against the Eagles in the 2006 AFL Grand Final, in which Kirk recorded 27 disposals and laid 9 tackles.
 The Swans eventually lost the decider by 1 point.
-Kirk won the Robert Rose Award at the 2006 AFL Players Association awards, for being voted the most courageous player in the league.
+Kirk won the Robert Rose Award at the 2006 AFL Players Association awards for being voted the most courageous player in the league.

-The 2007 AFL season saw the Swans win 12 games and eventually bow out in the Elimination final against the Collingwood Magpies, Kirk played 23 games and laid 149 tackles, and had 10 or more tackles 4 times, highlighted with 13 tackles against Richmond in round 2.
+The 2007 AFL season saw the Swans win 12 games and eventually bow out in the Elimination final against the Collingwood Magpies; Kirk played 23 games and laid 149 tackles, had 10 or more tackles four times, and laid 13 tackles against Richmond in round 2.
 He also recorded 516 disposals for the season.
-He was rewarded with his second Bob Skilton Medal, as Sydney's best and fairest at the conclusion of the 2007 season.
+He was rewarded with his second Bob Skilton Medal as Sydney's best and fairest at the conclusion of the 2007 season.

-Kirk carried his consistency into the 2008 AFL season and played 24 games and racked up 539 disposals, along with 151 tackles, his highest tally in his career so far.
+Kirk carried his consistency into the 2008 AFL season and played 24 games and racked up 539 disposals, along with 151 tackles, his highest tally in his career to that point.
 Kirk was selected to play for the 'Dream Team' in the AFL Hall of Fame Tribute Match, in which Kirk booted a goal in the Dream Team's loss to the Victorian side.